freehandle/breeze/README.md

         }, ...
     ]
 }
 ```

-If indexed is set to false, it will only serve as a block storage and will only provide entire blocks.
-If indexed is set to true, it will index actions by token and can send action history associated to those tokens.
+If "indexed" is set to false, it will serve as a block storage and providing only entire blocks.
+If "indexed" is set to true, it will index actions by token and can send action history associated to referred tokens.

 Echo will connect to trusted nodes to receive information about the current pool of validators and connect to them to receive new blocks from them.